mertenvg/Depend/README.md

      * the constructor or make use of setter methods to inject
      * it's dependencies.
      *
-     * To facilitate this Depend makes use of Descriptors.
+     * To facilitate this Manager makes use of Descriptors.
 You
      * can use the Managers 'describe' method to describe the
      * additional requirements of a class.
 If there are no specific
-     * requirements Depend will automatically be able to link up
+     * requirements Manager will automatically be able to link up
      * the dependencies by reflecting the class in question.
      *
-     * \Depend\Manager::describe takes the following arguments;
+     * \Manager\Manager::describe takes the following arguments;
      *
      * (1) string                   $className
      * (2) array<mixed>             $params [optional]